hashicorp/terraform-website/content/source/docs/enterprise/install/automating-the-installer.html.md

 If you have chosen `disk` for `production_type`, `disk_path` is required:

 - `disk_path` — Path on instance to persistent storage.
-- `pg_password` — The password for the internal PostgreSQL access.
+- `pg_password` — The password for the internal PostgreSQL access, the password will be auto-generated for each installation if not provided.

 If you want to use an [alternative Terraform build worker image](./installer.html#alternative-terraform-worker-image), the following settings apply: